deni2312/Telegram-Bot-Api-Cpp/README.md

 ## Getting started.
 ### Windows
-This API is tested with C++ 17, on linux and on Visual Studio 2017/2019.
+This API is tested with C++ 17, on linux g++ and on Visual Studio 2017/2019.

 <h2> Steps </h2>